 - You will be asked to keep a social distance between one another as you enter the sanctuary and when exiting the sanctuary.
 Please follow any directional signs that may be posted.

-- You will be asked to leave your offering in a plate that will be on a table just inside the main door.
+- You will be asked to leave your offering in a plate that will be on a the window sills at the back of the sanctuary.